FocalCodec: Low-Bitrate Speech Coding via Focal Modulation Networks: Experiments

 \subsection{Ablation Studies}

 Due to limited computational resources, we perform ablation studies on a smaller variant of FocalCodec.
 This variant is similar to the 50 Hz model, with the main difference being the model size, as detailed in \cref{subsec:focalcodec_hyperparameters}.
-We focus on the speech resynthesis task.
+We focus on the clean speech resynthesis task using LibriSpeech \texttt{test-clean}~\cite{panayotov2015librispeech}.
 The results are shown in \cref{tab:ablations}.
-Replacing Vocos with HiFi-GAN significantly degrades UTMOS, despite achieving slightly better speaker fidelity.
-Also note that Vocos offers from 2x to 3x faster inference.
-Replacing BSQ with vanilla LFQ results in the degradation of dWER and Sim despite similar UTMOS scores.
-Replacing Snake activations with leaky ReLU causes only a minor degradation in performance.
+Replacing BSQ with FSQ~\cite{mentzer2024finite} leads to worse UTMOS, dWER, and Sim.
+It also results in less uniform code usage, as evidenced by the normalized entropy measured for these two configurations (99.7 for BSQ vs. 97.7 for FSQ).
+Replacing BSQ with vanilla LFQ results in worse dWER and Sim despite similar UTMOS.
+Replacing Snake activations with leaky ReLU causes only minor performance degradation.
 The most significant performance drop occurs when the focal modulation blocks are replaced with Conformer~\cite{gulati2020conformer} blocks, anti-aliased multi-periodicity (AMP)~\cite{lee2023bigvgan} blocks, or linear layers, in this order.
 This leads to a notable decrease in both dWER and Sim.
 This analysis further validates our design choices, highlighting the importance of the selected components for achieving optimal performance.